 An application of the fundamentals of instruction as they relate to aviation students.
 Emphasis is on the development and demonstration of the instructional knowledge and skills required for the Federal Aviation Administration Flight Instructor Airplane Single Engine practical test.
-5 hours lecture.

 Prerequisite(s): PFT 130, PFT 204, and PFT 230 or concurrent enrollment.